LimePay/docs/Getting-Started.md

  - `currency` - The currency in which the amounts are calculated
  - `items` - Array of `item` objects, containing `description`, `lineAmount` and `quantity`
  - `fundTXData` - This object represents the `token` and `ethers` amount that will be needed for the Payment to be executed.
  - `genericTransactions` - This is an array of `genericTransaction` objects that represent a single generic transaction that the shopper will later on have to sign.
-The data in the `genericTransaction` consists of `gasPrice`, `gasLimit`, `to`, `functionName` and `params`.
+The data in the `genericTransaction` consists of `gasPrice`, `gasLimit`, `to`, `functionName` and `functionParams`.
 These parameters are used for validation of the signed transactions that will be sent from the UI (signed by the shopper).

 If your payment requires for example `100 tokens X` and no `ethers` (meaning that you charge only with `tokens`), the value for `tokenAmount` must be set to `100` and the value for `ethersAmount` should be set to `Y` where `Y = gasPrice * required gas`.
 Simply put - the `token` and `ethers` are the amounts that we are going to fund the `shopper's` wallet with.
 If the values are not correct, after we fund the shopper and broadcast his _signed transactions_[[1](#1)] , they will fail.
 If the `ethers` amount is not enought for the execution of the shopper's _signed transactions_[[1](#1)]  - the payment will `fail`.